7 types of graphic organizers for education

-A double bubble map is an education graphic organizer that students and teachers can use to compare and contrast things such as people, characters, places, events, and so on.
-Students develop logical thinking skills as they organize data that is similar and contrast it with data that is unique.
+A double bubble map is an educational graphic organizer that students and teachers can use to compare and contrast things such as people, characters, places, and events.
+Double bubble maps help students develop logical thinking skills as they organize similar data in one place and contrast it with unique data.
 Plus, saying “double bubble” is kind of fun.

 Unlike a Venn diagram, the shapes in a double bubble map don’t intersect where the items share common characteristics.
 Instead, additional shapes are placed between the two shapes that represent the items being compared.
 The shapes that represent the contrasts of the items being compared are placed on the left and right of the items being compared.